ari-el-muhandiz/zelda-clone/Readme.md

-This is Zelda clone game built using MonoGame
+This is Zelda clone game built using SDL 2.0 and C++.